sg3956/SF_RE_Analysis/README.md

 # SF_RE_Analysis

 This program aims to provide insights about rental amounts and sales prices of properties in San Francisco, using interactive dashboards.
-The program will assist the investors to decide on their investment options through one-click-buy-rent-strategy.
+The program will assist the investors to decide on their investment options and can apply one-click-buy-rent-strategy.